stitchdata/docs/_connect-content/guides/api/partner-authentication-guide.md

   - title: "Generate tokens for a new Stitch account with the API"
     anchor: "generate-tokens-new-account"
     content: |
       This approach will create a new Stitch client account using the API.
-When a new Stitch clienht account is successfully created, the response will include an access token, which you can use to authenticate API calls to other endpoints:
+When a new Stitch client account is successfully created, the response will include an access token, which you can use to authenticate API calls to other endpoints:

       {% for subsection in section.subsections %}
       - [{{ subsection.title }}](#{{ subsection.anchor }})